About Me and the Jefferson Scholar Program

 Struggle, strife, and pushing through resulted in an associate's degree, a bachelor's degree, and then a Master's Degree in Education.
 Along the way I learned a few skills to help me "school" better.
 Those skills, along with many other skills I came to recognize and use during my time teaching high school, are brought together in this Jefferson Scholar Program course.

-In my 17 years of teaching high school students, I've learned how education can help youth in the short term, in the long term, and with personal freedom.
+In my 17 years of teaching high school students, I've learned how education can help youth in the short and long term, and with personal freedom.

 True Freedom is not just being able to do anything you want, but the ability to choose to do those things that better yourself and the world around you.
 This concept is part of the scholar mindset taught through the program.